Kyle Farmer Player Props: Twins vs. Cardinals

 Kyle Farmer At The Plate

-- Farmer is batting .258 with eight doubles, two triples, six home runs and 14 walks.
+- Farmer has eight doubles, two triples, six home runs and 14 walks while batting .255.

-- Farmer has had an RBI in 17 games this season (23.3%), including four multi-RBI outings (5.5%).
-He has also driven home three or more of his team's runs in three contests.
+- Farmer has picked up an RBI in 23.0% of his games this season, with more than one RBI in 5.4% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.